-Dr. Chang is a Computational Genomic Data Scientist, specializing in NEXT-GEN SEQUENCING analysis, certified by University of California System School in Biostatistics and Bioinformatics, has further received Computational Programming Course Certificates as follows:
+Dr. Chang, Director of the Bioinformatics Resource, is a Computational Genomic Data Scientist, specializing in NEXT-GEN SEQUENCING analysis, is certified by University of California System School in Biostatistics and Bioinformatics, and has received Computational Programming Course Certificates as follows: